chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 > Please note that all the following commands are designed for the Bash shell.

-First we need to provide the following environemant  variables since they will be used in several occasions.
+First, we need to provide the following environmant variables since they will be used on several occasions.

 ```
-RESOURCE_GROUP="demo-resource-group"
+RESOURCE_GROUP="kv-test"
-CLUSTER_NAME="demo-cluster"
+CLUSTER_NAME="kv-test"
 KEY_VAULT_NAME="demo-key-vault-name"
 SUBSCRIPTION_ID=$(az account show --query id --output tsv)
 ```

 > Vault name should be globally unique.

 Begin by creating an Azure resource group, which will organize the resources generated throughout this project.
-Adding a "owner=az-cli" tag helps identify resources created via the CLI.

 ```
-az group create -l eastus -n $RESOURCE_GROUP --tags "owner=az-cli"
+az group create -l eastus -n $RESOURCE_GROUP"
 ```

-Then we need to create an Azure Kubernetes Cluster with following specs.
+Then we need to create an Azure Kubernetes Cluster with the following specs.

 - Free tier
 - OIDC issuer should be enabled
 - Azure Key Vault secret provider add-on should be enabled
 - Work load identity should be enabled

-I have utilzed the cluster creation to keep a very lowe cluster cost, so there may be additional arguments provided here.
+I have utilized the cluster creation to keep a very low cluster cost, so there may be additional arguments provided here.
 More details can be found from the official aks clustre creation [command](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create).
+Adding a "owner=az-cli" tag helps identify resources created via the CLI.

 ```
 az aks create --name $CLUSTER_NAME -g $RESOURCE_GROUP  --tier free --node-count 1 --node-vm-size Standard_B2s --enable-oidc-issuer  --network-plugin azure --load-balancer-sku basic --node-osdisk-size 30  --tags "owner=az-cli" --no-wait --enable-addons azure-keyvault-secrets-provider  --enable-workload-identity